TCottier96/TCottier96.github.io/index.md

 <video src="https://user-images.githubusercontent.com/63759578/177491824-a72441c1-1d25-4e42-ba95-d4e67fe89cce.mp4" data-canonical-src="https://user-images.githubusercontent.com/63759578/177491824-a72441c1-1d25-4e42-ba95-d4e67fe89cce.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

 **Explanation:** There is a rod rotating clockwise.
 When the rod reaches zero degrees, a stationary flash is presented in spatio-temporal alignment with this moving rod.
-While the flash and rod are aligned, the rotating rod is perceived in a direction further along its motion trajectory, with the flash's position lagging behind.
+While the flash and rod are aligned, the rotating rod is perceived in a position further along its motion trajectory, with the flash lagging behind.

 Nijhawan, R. (1994).
 Motion extrapolation in catching. _Nature, 370_, 256–257. https://doi.org/10.1038/370256b0